-- GLACIER - GLACIER is an on-line tax compliance software that is used to make tax residency determination and income tax treaty determination.
-Payment will not be made before the GLACIER record for the foreign visitor/entity is completed.
+- Sprintax Calculus: Sprintax Calculus is an online tax compliance software that is used to make tax residency determination and income tax treaty determination.
+Payment will not be made before the Sprintax Calculus record for the foreign visitor/entity is completed.

-Exception : A GLACIER record is not required if the foreign visitor only receives substantiated expense reimbursements (or business expenses paid to a third party vendor) related to services provided by the foreign visitor.
+Exception : A Sprintax Calculus record is not required if the foreign visitor only receives substantiated expense reimbursements (or business expenses paid to a third party vendor) related to services provided by the foreign visitor.

-The University of Arizona department contacts FSO Accounts Payable and provides the email address of the foreign visitor.
-If FSO Accounts Payable determines that the foreign visitor is required to complete the GLACIER record, the specialist will email GLACIER login information to the foreign visitor when that person is present in the United States for the visit for which the department will be making a payment.
-When the foreign visitor completes his/her Individual Record in GLACIER, he/she should print out the GLACIER reports and tax forms and sign where indicated.
-These forms and the foreign documentation required under visa classification requirements of this policy will be submitted by the University of Arizona department, with a Disbursement Voucher to FSO Accounts Payable to initiate the payment.
+The University of Arizona department contacts Accounts Payable and provides the email address of the foreign visitor.
+If Accounts Payable determines that the foreign visitor is required to complete the Sprintax Calculus record, the specialist will email Sprintax Calculus login information to the foreign visitor when that person is present in the United States for the visit for which the department will be making a payment.
+Foreign visitors will complete his/her Individual Record in Sprintax Calculus and digitally submit all documentation within the software.
+Any foreign documentation required under visa classification requirements of this policy will be submitted to the University of Arizona department digitally with a Disbursement Voucher to Accounts Payable to initiate payment.